scrapli/nornir_scrapli/README.md

 # General Information

-Nornir has historically contained it's plugins within the actual Nornir codebase itself, this however is changing.
-At time of writing (4 April 2020) the end state of how plugins will work is not 100% solidified, but this should get fairly close, and it works with current and hopefully future Nornir!
+Nornir has historically contained it's plugins within the actual Nornir codebase itself, this however has changed!
+As of mid September 2020, Nornir 3.0.0 has been officially released -- this move to the 3.x.x version now expects plugins to be external to the code base.
+If you are looking for pre 3.x.x support, please use the `2020.09.01 ` version.

-If you have used Nornir before, this package should be very similar, but not exactly the same.
-Since the plugins currently/used to live in Nornir you could simply import them from the appropriate package as such:
+If you have used Nornir before (pre 3.x.x), this package should be very similar to what you already know.
+Since the plugins used to live in Nornir you could simply import them from the appropriate package as such:

 ```python
 from nornir.plugins.tasks.networking import netconf_get_config